What Is REFERENCE?

 What makes the Level Line completely unique and so useful?
 Trying to get your mix or master to match the frequency spectrum of a reference track simply will not work.
 This is because there are so many variables that affect how a track sounds (such as instruments, tuning, performance, samples, etc).
 The Level Line uses a complex algorithm created to specifically identify how the human ear perceives certain frequencies relative to the balance of the whole mix.

-Looking at the example above, we can determine that around 0-200Hz, our original track has less energy than our reference.
-This might prompt us to boost the volume of our bass, or add a low-frequency EQ boost to our kick.
+Looking at the example above, we can determine that around 0-200Hz, our original track need to be cut by around 3.5dB to have the same low-end balance as our reference.
+This might prompt us to reduce the volume of our bass, or add a low-frequency EQ cut to our kick.

 We can also see that from 200-2kHz our original track has a similar amount of perceived volume to our reference.
 So we might not change this at all.

-Finally, we can see that from 2kHz to 20kHz, our track has more perceived loudness than our reference.
-We might decide to musically reduce the high frequencies sticking out in our mix.
-Alternatively, we might decide that we like the clarity of our mix and leave the EQ balance as it is.
+Finally, we can see that from 2kHz to 20kHz, our track needs a boost to match the tonal balance of the reference.
+We might decide to musically increase the high frequencies in our mix.
+Alternatively, we might decide that we like the dark sound of our mix and leave the EQ balance as it is.

 You can hover your mouse over the Trinity Display to get specific dB and Hz readouts.
 You can also CTRL + Click to freeze a snapshot of the Level Lines current position.
 CTRL + Click again to remove it.